Duet3D/wiki-content/User_manual/Machine_configuration/SBC_setup.md

 ### "Could not connect to Duet: Timeout while waiting for transfer ready pin"

 * Check that the ribbon cable is correctly orientated on the RPi and Duet.
-* Check there is **no SD card in the Duet** mainboard SD card socket.
+* Check there is **no SD card in the Duet mainboard SD card socket**.
 If there is, remove it and press the Reset button on the Duet, then refresh the DWC page.
-* Check the firmware erase jumper is not on the Duet 'ERASE' pins.
+* Check there is **no jumper on the Duet firmware 'ERASE' pins**.
 If it is, remove it.
-You will have to flash the firmware, as it will be erased.
-The easiest way to do this is to connect a USB cable between the RPi and Duet, open a command prompt (either open a terminal window or connect via SSH) and send `bossac -e -w -v -b -R /opt/dsf/sd/firmware/Duet3Firmware_MB6HC.bin` (firmware name will be dependent on the hardware you're using, [see here for list](/User_manual/RepRapFirmware/Updating_firmware#firmware-file-naming){target=_blank}).
+You will have to flash the firmware, as it will be erased; see below.
+* Check the Duet has firmware; the DIAG/STATUS LED should be flashing steadily, about half a second off and half a second on.
+If it is glowing dimly, or off, the firmware has been erase.
+You can also check by connecting a USB cable between the Duet and RPi, then send `lsusb` from the RPi terminal.
+If there is an entry for "Duet 3 motion system", it has firmware.
+If there is an entry for "Atmel ... bootloader" the firmware has been erased, and you will have to flash the firmware; see below.
 * If the Duet is powered via USB cable from the RPi, send `lsusb` from the RPi terminal.
 If the Duet is not showing up, it may be a power supply issue.
 Try powering the Duet and SBC separately and see if the problem is resolved.
 * Use of RPi cases that extend the GPIO pins or use the pins for external buttons or powering PWM fans will not work with the Duet.
+* Test the SBC GPIO capabilities, it's possible that the SPI controller has failed: https://github.com/Duet3D/DuetSoftwareFramework/wiki/SBC-Setup-Guide#testing-gpio-capability-of-the-sbc
+* Finally, it's possible that the buffer driver on the Duet has failed, that sets the transfer ready pin high, so the SBC knows it can communicate.
+Contact Duet3D.

+#### Flashing firmware from the SBC

+For 6HC/6XD, the easiest way to do this is to connect a USB cable between the RPi and Duet, open a command prompt (either open a terminal window or connect via SSH) and send `bossac -e -w -v -b -R /opt/dsf/sd/firmware/Duet3Firmware_MB6HC.bin` (firmware name will be dependent on the hardware you're using, [see here for list](/User_manual/RepRapFirmware/Updating_firmware#firmware-file-naming){target=_blank}).

+Alternatively, and for Mini 5+, see [Installing and updating firmware](/User_manual/RepRapFirmware/Updating_firmware){target=_blank}.

 ### "Warning: Lost connection to Duet (Timeout while waiting for transfer ready pin)" error